tensorflow/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

 public static SparseTensor<Boolean> createSparseBoolean(long[] shape, int numValues, Consumer<BooleanTensor> dataInit);
 public static SparseTensor<UInt8> createSparseUInt8(long[] shape, int numValues, Consumer<ByteTensor> dataInit);
 public static SparseTensor<String> createSparseString(long[] shape, int numValues, int elementLength, int paddingValue, Consumer<StringTensor> dataInit);

-public static SparseTensor<Float> create(SparseFloatTensor data);
-public static SparseTensor<Double> create(SparseDoubleTensor data);
-public static SparseTensor<Integer> create(SparseIntTensor data);
-public static SparseTensor<Long> create(SparseLongTensor data);
-public static SparseTensor<Boolean> create(SparseBooleanTensor data);
-public static SparseTensor<UInt8> create(SparseByteTensor data);
-public static SparseTensor<String> create(SparseStringTensor data);
+public static SparseTensor<String> createSparseString(long[] shape, int numValues, Consumer<StringTensor> dataInit);
 ```
 The same <code><i>Type</i>Tensor</code> interfaces can be used to initialize sparse data.
-In this case, the backing implementation class <code>Sparse<i>Type</i>Tensor</code> keeps track of elements that are set by writing down their
+In this case, the backing implementation classes keep track of the elements that are set by writing down their
-index in a dense tensor and their value in another. `numValues` is the number of values actually set in the sparse tensor.
+index in a dense tensor and their value in another. `numValues` is the number of values actually set in the

-The returned type `SparseTensor<>` just act as a container for the 3 dense tensors that compose a sparse tensor,
-where each of them can be retrieved individually to feed operands to an sparse operation like `SparseAdd`.

-If the number of values initialized is unknown, we need to take a similar approach as with dense tensors where user
-must allocate and initialize the data before creating the tensor in TensorFlow, e.g. by instantiating a
-<code>SparseNdArray<i>Type</i>Tensor<code>.
+sparse tensor.

+Like with dense tensors, in case of a tensor of variable-length strings, the data will be first collect before the
+tensor buffers are allocated and initialized.

 ### Creating Ragged Tensors